znxftw/dotfiles/Extras.md

 ## post-brew-install.sh

-This script is a collection of commands that need to be run after `brew bundle` so as to setup proper command-line usage of some of the gui apps like VSCode, Rancher, etc. This script is also used to setup some applications as login items in the macOS system preferences.
+This script is a collection of commands that need to be run after `brew bundle` so as to setup proper command-line usage of some of the gui apps like VSCode, Rancher, etc.

 ## recreate-repo.sh